not-even-wong/not-even-wong.github.io/_posts/2019-11-12-analysing-similarities-between-recipes-with-topic-modeling.md

 </tr>
 </tbody></table>
 </div>
 Before we move on, I'd like to point out the various topics devoted to the subtle differences between various dough products and various fruit products!
 I'm finding this very fascinating.
 It seems like there are actually enough textual cues in the recipes for the algorithm to be able to differentiate between breads, flatbreads, cakes; chocolatey vs sugary vs savoury; and so on...  and as for fruits, you might noticed there's a topic with apples, pears and figs that I've called "dry fruits" for the want of a better word - that sounds like stuff you'd put together into a Christmas pie!
 And that's in contrast to the tart fruits you'd add to yogurt in the fresh fruits topic, or pumpkin and peanut with dairy products under 'sweet desserts', or the stuff you'd put in a fruit tart.

-In contrast, surprisingly, my model didn't manage to differentiate much between different kinds of meat, such as pork, beef, lamb, and so on.
+Surprisingly, my model didn't manage to differentiate much between different kinds of meat, such as pork, beef, lamb, and so on.
 My guess is that this is probably due to the dataset being imbalanced: I have a massive number of recipes under baked goods, sweets, and fruit products, but relatively few meat-based recipes in the corpus.

 Alright, so now that I have a list of topics, I can use these to make sense of clustering.
 As with my earlier attempt, I merged all documents within each category of recipes into a single long document.
 I then used gensim's LDA model to assign weights for each topic for each document.
 This can be visualised in a heatmap...